Contextualized Representations Using Textual Encyclopedic Knowledge: Experimental Setup

 \subsection{Baselines}

-Our full approach TEK$_{PF}$ consists of two stages: (a) 200K steps of TEK-pretraining on Wikipedia starting from the RoBERTa checkpoint, and (b) finetuning and doing inference on RC-contexts augmented with TEK background.
-TEK$_{F}$ replaces the first specialized pretraining stage with 200K steps for standard single-document-context pretraining for a fair comparison with \ourmodel.
 We compare \ourmodel~and TEK$_{F}$ with two baselines, \baseline~and \baselineplus.
-Both use the same architecture as our approach, but use only original RC-contexts for finetuning and inference, and use standard single-document-context RoBERTa pretraining. \ourmodel~uses $N_C=384$ and $N_B=128$, while both baselines use $N_C=512$ and $N_B=0$. \paragraph{\baseline} We finetune the model on question answering data without knowledge augmentation starting from the same RoBERTa checkpoint that is used as an initializer for TEK-augmented pretraining.
+Both use the same architecture as our approach, but use only original RC-contexts for finetuning and inference, and use standard single-document-context RoBERTa pretraining. \ourmodel~and TEK$_{F}$ use $N_C=384$ and $N_B=128$, while both baselines use $N_C=512$ and $N_B=0$. \paragraph{\baseline} We finetune the model on QA data without knowledge augmentation starting from the same RoBERTa checkpoint that is used as an initializer for TEK-augmented pretraining.

 \paragraph{\baselineplus} For a fair evaluation of the new TEK-augmented pretraining method while controlling for the number of pretraining steps and other hyperparameters, we extend RoBERTa's pretraining for an additional 200K steps on single contiguous blocks of text (without background information).
 We use the same masking and other hyperparameters as in TEK-augmented pretraining.
+This pretrained checkpoint is also used to initialize parameters for our TEK$_F$ approach.